nodejs/node/doc/api/test.md

 * Although coverage data is collected for child processes, this information is not included in the coverage report.
-Because the command line test runner uses child processes to execute test files, it cannot be used with `--test-coverage`.
+Because the command line test runner uses child processes to execute test files, it cannot be used with `--experimental-test-coverage`.
 * Source maps are not supported.
 * Excluding specific files or directories from the coverage report is not supported.